NVIDIA/ais-k8s/monitoring/alloy/README.md

 This allows for deploying alloy configs with different components for each environment.
 Currently, local only writes to the local prometheus/loki, remote only writes to an environment-configured remote write location, and prod writes to both.

+# Authentication

+For our panoptes remote write targets, you'll need to authenticate with our vault secrets.
+Follow the [instructions in the vault directory](../vault/README.md) and reference the Gitlab wiki to set up a secret in your target k8s cluster.

 # Usage

 ## Template a new environment